-Standard 6: Students will engage in inquiry to acquire, refine, and share knowledge.
+Standard 6: Students will gather, comprehend, evaluate, and synthesize researched information to acquire and refine knowledge.

 This item is a DOK 3.
 The correct response requires that the student have a strong understanding of the information in the passage and use that information to make an inference about an external resource that will provide relevant information about a topic.